iodigital-com/io-technology/data/blog/how-to-make-your-github-profile-stand-out.md

 ![A screenshot of my GitHub Profile Readme where I introduce myself](/articles/how-to-make-your-github-profile-stand-out/github-profile-readme.png)

 In essence, a GitHub Profile Readme is a markdown file that will be shown above your pinned repositories.
 The easiest way to do this is to create a new repository with the same name as your GitHub username.
 In my case, that will be [https://github.com/DaveBitter/DaveBitter](https://github.com/DaveBitter/DaveBitter).
 There, you add a Readme file at the root of the project with any content you want.
 For more information, you can read my article on the [GitHub Profile Readme](https://www.davebitter.com/quick-bits/github-profile-readme) or watch my [YouTube video](https://www.youtube.com/watch?v=ewtT4NJX6NA) explaining it.
-In the YouTube video, I go over some amazingly creative examples as well so be sure to check it out!
+In the YouTube video, I go over some amazingly creative examples listed on [this page](https://github.com/abhisheknaiidu/awesome-github-profile-readme) as well so be sure to check it out!

+Also make sure to check out [GitHub Blocks](https://blocks.githubnext.com/) which allows you to add custom, interactive blocks to your Readme.
+You can add blocks like live statistics on your repositories, create custom data visualizations and more!

 ### Taking it to the final level